 Figure 2.
 Coefficients of paired (A and B) correlations of tree-ring width with temperature and precipitation

-Sliding correlations calculated on the basis of average daily data showed a positive influence of midsummer temperatures (June 23 – July 10) in all study areas (Fig. 3A).
+Moving daily correlations showed a positive influence of mid-summer temperatures (June 23 – July 10) in all study areas (Fig. 3A).
 However, when moving from west to east along the northern profile, an increase in the maximum correlation coefficients is noted, as well as their shift to earlier dates.
 The seasonal dynamics of the influence of temperatures demonstrates a decrease in the significance of July temperatures and an increase in the influence of June temperatures on the variability of tree growth indices.
 In the western regions (FIN, APA), where Scots pine grows, the effect of July temperatures is weaker (DOY 191 and 190; r = 0.43 and 0.41; p < 0.01) compared to other locations where larch grows: the central sites (PUR, KHA), where the correlation coefficients reach a maximum (DOY 174 and 181; r = 0.65 and 0.67; p < 0.01), and the eastern sites of CHO and BIL (DOY 183 and 176; r = 0.56 and 0.54, respectively; p < 0.01).
 Analysis of the effect of precipitation did not reveal a significant long-term effect on the radial growth of trees at any of the study sites (Fig. 3A).